 Traditionally, summer reading programs in libraries are designed to encourage elementary-aged children to keep reading during summer vacation.
 Increasingly, teens and adults are included in these programs as well.
 This year’s theme, Build a Better Worldencourages children and families to read for pleasure through activities and programs centered around building, construction, and community.
 Starting June 2, the State Library of Kansas will post a new kids’ digital book of the week every Friday morning on our Summer Reading page http://kslib.info/srp.
 Each book stays linked on that page for easy access throughout the summer.
 Teens and adults can find downloadable audio and ebooks by visiting http://kslib.info/digitalbooks.
 No login is needed as long as you access the books from the SRP (Summer Reading Program) page.
 All of the books promoted are used in the internet browser.
 There is no need to set up apps or download files to enjoy these books.

-NFWL/NRA Bill of Rights Essay Scholarship Contest – 20th Anniversary
+NFWL/NRA Bill of Rights Essay Scholarship Contest

-The National Foundation for Women Legislators and the National Rifle Association are co-sponsoring the 20th Annual NFWL/NRA Bill of Rights Essay Scholarship Contest for college-bound female high school juniors and seniors.
-The contest’s six winners will each receive a $3,000 college scholarship and an all-expenses-paid trip to NFWL’s Annual Conference November 14-18 in Minneapolis, MN where they will network with, be mentored by, and speak to hundreds of women lawmakers from across the United States.
-To apply online go to www.womenlegislators.orgor call my office for addition information.
+The National Foundation for Women Legislators and the National Rifle Association are co-sponsoring the 21thAnnual NFWL/NRA Bill of Rights Essay Scholarship Contest for college-bound female high school juniors and seniors.
+The contest’s six winners will each receive a $3,000 college scholarship and an all-expenses-paid trip to NFWL’s Annual Conference November 13-17, 2018 in Washington DC where they will network with, be mentored by, and speak to hundreds of women lawmakers from across the United States.
+For more information and to apply online go to www.womenlegislators.orgor call my office for additional information.

 Off Session Contact Information

-The 2018 Kansas Legislative Session will begin January 8, 2018 when we will be back in our offices in Topeka.
+The 2019 Kansas Legislative Session will begin January 14, 2019 when we will be back in our offices in Topeka.
 Over the summer and fall, I can be reached at my legislative email at email@example.com my work email firstname.lastname@example.org.
-My work address in Concordia is 212 E. 6th St., Concordia, KS 66901 and if you are in Concordia, drop by.
+My work address in Concordia is 212 E. 6thSt., Concordia, KS 66901 and if you are in Concordia, drop by.
 My daytime work number is 785 243-3325x2 or email me questions, concerns or ideas for legislative bills for the next session.
-It is an honor to serve you in the 36th Kansas Senate District and please feel free to contact me anytime.
+It is an honor to serve you in the 36thKansas Senate District and please feel free to contact me anytime.

 Senator Elaine Bowers